 - Enjoying a massage to relieve stiffness

-Fortunately, your joints generally return to normal as the weather changes, but if you experience severe joint pain, we can help you with a treatment plan for weather related pain.
-If you would like more information, please call or visit Spine & Orthopedic Center today.
+Furthermore, your joints generally return to normal as the weather changes.
+But if you experience severe joint pain, we can help you with a treatment plan for weather-related pain.
+If you would like more information, please call 888-409-8006.
+Or schedule an appointment online today.